 Field errors

-Double check your selected fields to make sure they’re the right ones for your query.
+Double-check your selected fields to ensure they’re the right ones for your query.

 Sometimes, old reports can have filters for fields that are no longer supported.
 Check our documentation for an up-to-date list of supported fields.